mobiliabrus/tourbook/docs/0-preface.md

-2011, in my twenties, I won the sales champion of last year and the tour of Thailand.
-Due to Red Shirts, I went Korea instead.
+2010, in my twenties, I won the sales champion of last year.
+They provided a journey to Thailand for me.
+Although I am quite satisfied, I went Korea instead.
+This was due to Red Shirts.

-> _Why you travel?_
+In 2011 and 2012, I took two experiences in Weizhou island.

+In January 2013, I reachs Golden Submit of Mt.
+Emei.

+In summer, I was in Gulangyu

 record, review and remember